retaildevcrews/aks-oidc-proxy/docs/dex/README.md

 kubectl -n auth describe certificate dex
 ```

-A successful Certiicate assignment will show the last few lines as such
+A successful Certiicate assignment will show the last few lines as such.
+This may take a few minutes to succeed.

 ```bash
 Name:         dex